 - A boating or ATV accident.
 Recreational vehicles can lead to serious injuries, and standard policies may offer limited coverage for them.

 - A defamation or libel claim.
-Umbrella policies often cover personal liability situations like defamation that your home and auto policies do not address at all.
+Umbrella policies often cover personal liability situations like defamation that your home and auto policies don't address at all.

 Get Your Free Quote